fireundubh/playwithfire/fallout4/mods/auto-loot.md

 #### Valuables Filter Customization

 The Valuables Filter has also been upgraded to the tiered filter system.
 You can configure the Valuables Filter to loot only junk with Common, Uncommon, or Rare components.
 The filter is configured to loot only junk with Rare components by default.
+Additionally, you can also configure the Valuables Filter to loot Component Scrap, such as the miscellaneous component items you can pick up and component shipments.
+This extra option was added primarily for players of certain workshop mods.

 #### Dynamic Ash and Goo Pile Prevention